JolantaMise/BehindTheNameProject/README.md

  __1. Sign in Test__

-*Sign in using existing account details*
+*1.1 Sign in using existing account details*

       1. Go to the main page;
       2. Click on Sign In